Brexit: It’s a personnel issue

 The right to remain and work post Brexit

 There are currently around 3.8 million EU nationals living in the UK.
 EU nationals will need to lodge their application to remain.
 This will allow EU nationals (who qualify) the right to remain and work in the UK after 31st December 2020.
-The deadline for lodging an application is 30th June 2021.
 “The scheme has been trialled in a number of NHS trusts and universities,” McNally said.
 However, although the aim was for 4,000 responses, slightly over 1000 people actually lodged their applications, which he saw as a warning sign.

 “If you look at a similar situation in the United States, there was the DACA legislation [which allowed undocumented child immigrants to remain], before it was cancelled.
 But only around two-thirds of those eligible made applications under the scheme,” he said, demonstrating that even when a measure is beneficial, individuals might not take advantage of it.